-Here at Immi-USA, we have a team of highly experienced K-1 visa immigration attorneys who have helped many immigrants file and acquire their fiancé(e) visas.
-Our lawyers will help you prepare your forms and documents, including the affidavit of support.
+VisaNation Law Group K-1 visa immigration attorneys have helped many immigrants file and acquire their fiancé(e) visas.
+They will help you prepare your forms and documents, including the affidavit of support.

 We will also guide you through the interview process and all other aspects of your application.
 From start to finish, you can rest assured that your case is in good hands.
 You can schedule a consultation with our office today by filling out this contact form.